ROCm/rocSOLVER/docs/howto/logging.rst

 rocSOLVER provides logging facilities that can be used to output information on rocSOLVER function calls.
 The infrastructure is similar to `rocBLAS logging <https://rocm.docs.amd.com/projects/rocBLAS/en/latest/reference/logging.html>`_.
-Three modes are supported: trace logging, bench logging, and profile logging.
+Three logging modes are supported: trace logging, bench logging, and profile logging.

 .. note::